Lakhe-codes/CMPG-323-Project-3---43326196/README.md

 The Clients View:
 Retreives a list of existing clients and their details.
 The user can perform CRUD operations on the clients:
-- These include creating new clients.
+- These include creating new clients,
-- Updating the details of can existing client.
+- Updating the details of can existing client,
 - Deleting existing clients.

 The Projects View:
 Retreives a list of existing projects and their details.
 The user can perform CRUD operations on the projects:
-- These include creating new projects.
+- These include creating new projects,
-- Updating the details of can existing projects.
+- Updating the details of can existing projects,
 - Deleting existing projects.

 #### The Home Page: